deadhand777/chensgallery/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)
 <!-- badges: end -->

-The goal of chensgallery is to …
+The goal of Chen’s Gallery is to showcase all art pieces on a single website.

-What is special about using `README.Rmd` instead of just `README.md`?
-You can include R chunks like so:

 ## Github